Techsploration General Info

 Q: What does the school need to supply for a Techsploration workshop?

-I supply most everything that is needed for a class of up to 30 students.
-Some of the workshops may require some simple supplies such as scrap paper, scissors and tape.
+We supply everything needed for a class of up to 30 students, with the possible exception of simple supplies such as scrap paper, scissors and tape.

 Q: How many students can attend a Techsploration workshop?

-The size of a workshop is limited to about 30 students due to the hands-on nature of the activities.
+Workshops are limited to roughly 30 students because of the hands-on nature of the activities.

 Q: What is the cost of a Techsploration program?